Terra Sancta Museum of Nazareth

 Touring the Terra Sancta Nazareth Museum

 The Museum is open Monday to Saturday and charges an entry fee.
-Among the many artifcats on display, the two “Must see” are –
+Among the many artifacts on display, the two “Must see” are –

-The Crusaders Capitals – Five crusaders capital with high-quality carvings were uncovered in the church on the turn of the 20th Century.
-Concealed in antiquity, perhaps they were prepared in the 1170s, after an earthquake damaged the church, but were never put in place.
-The archaeologist suggest that the repairs were never completed because of the Crusaders’ defeat in the Horns of Hattin battle (1187 CE).
-The Capitals present in detailed medieval style episodes in the lives of Jesus, Peter, James the Great, Thomas and Matthew.
+At the turn of the 20th century, archaeologists uncovered five Crusader-era capitals with high-quality carvings.
+Concealed in antiquity, perhaps these capitals were prepared in the 1170s, after an earthquake damaged the Crusaders-era church, but were never put in place.
+The archaeologist suggests that the repairs were never completed because of the Crusaders’ defeat in the Horns of Hattin battle (1187 CE).
+The Capitals present in detailed medieval-style episodes in the lives of Jesus, Peter, James the Great, Thomas, and Matthew.

-Besides the permanent exhibition, through the museum it is possible to access to some of the caves and carved silos next to the church.
-These finds are important testimony to the rural nature of Nazareth in Roman times.
-In the courtyard are also Byzantine period mosaic floors uncovered in the excavations of the church.
+Besides the permanent exhibition, through the museum, it is possible to access some of the caves and carved silos next to the church.
+These finds are essential testimony to the rural nature of Nazareth in Roman times.
+In the courtyard are also mosaic floors from the Byzantine period, which were uncovered in the excavations of the church.

-A tour of Nazareth Terra Sancta Museum can be combined with a guided day tour of Nazareth and the Galilee.
+A tour of Nazareth Terra Sancta Museum can be combined with a day tour to Nazareth and the Galilee.